 How will it be regulated?

 In order to sell cultured meat, the companies developing the technology need to comply with regulations around it.
-Regulations for cultured meat, however, are something still very new and remain a challenge for all players.
+Outside of Singapore, however, regulations for cultured meat are still very new and remain a challenge for all players.

 “We are fortunate in Europe that the regulatory pathway is much clearer than in the US,” explained Verstrate.
 “The EU’s novel food regulations have sped up the process so it may be faster than in the US, although we will have to see what happens.”